garfbradaz/FruitCart/README.md

 # Client

-Currently for Step 1 I'm only using **Postman** to test it is working (obviously I have unit and integration tests).
+Currently for Step 1 & Step 2 I'm only using **Postman** to test it is working (obviously I have unit and integration tests).

 I have included 2 postman files within the root of the project in a `.\postman` folder.
 This includes: